 After the seder

 I distinguish one tablecloth (usually washable polyester) as my Memory Tablecloth.
-I give a fine-line indelible marker to my guests and have them each write their name on my tablecloth and the year they attended.
-During the year I embroider those names permanently onto the cloth.
-Image your guests' delight to find their name on the cloth the following Pesach?
-Image the progression of your child or grandchild's signature as they get older?
-Imagine passing that tablecloth on for generations to come.
+I give a fine permanent marker to my guests and have them each write their name on my tablecloth with the year.
+During the year, I embroider those names permanently onto the cloth.
+Imagine your guests' delight to find their name on the cloth the following Pesach!
+Imagine the progression of your child or grandchild's signature as they get older!
+Imagine passing that tablecloth on for generations.